110119076/The-Daily-Bugle/README.md

 # The-Daily-Bugle
 Daily Updates

-- Pre mature withdrawl amount rounded off (needs to be removed)
+- Pre mature withdrawl amount rounded off (needs to be removed) => Done

 - DCS One Tap Token not working (check if from backend)